Pehr G. Gyllenhammar

-Pehr Gustaf Gyllenhammar (born 28 April 1935) is a Swedish businessman.
-He is mainly known for his 24 years as CEO and chairman of Volvo, between 1970 and 1994.
+Pehr Gustaf Gyllenhammar (28 April 1935 – 21 November 2024) was a Swedish businessman.
+He is mainly known for his 24 years as CEO and chairman of Volvo between 1970 and 1994.
 In the early 1980s he took the initiative for the European Round Table of Industrialists (ERT).

-Gyllenhammar lists his current position as Vice Chairman of Rothschild Europe (although a search of Rothschild Europe's website for his name yielded no results).
+Gyllenhammar listed his position at the time of his death as Vice Chairman of Rothschild Europe.
 Gyllenhammar was made Commander of the "Ordre National du Mérite" in France in 1980 and he was made Commander of the Legion of Honour in France in 1987.
 Gyllenhammar became an Honorary Master of the Bench of the Inner Temple, London in 2001.

-Early life
+Early life and education

 Gyllenhammar was born on 28 April 1935 in Gothenburg, Sweden, the son of Pehr Gyllenhammar Sr., a Swedish business man of the Swedish noble family Gyllenhammar, and his Jewish mother, Aina (née Kaplan).
 He did his military service at Bohuslän Regiment (I 17) in Uddevalla from 1954 to 1955 and became a sergeant.
-Gyllenhammar graduated from Lund University with a degree in law in 1959 and did internship at law firms in Sweden and studied maritime law in the United States and then aspects of Industrialism at the Centre d’Etudes Industrielles in Geneva, Switzerland in 1968.
+Gyllenhammar graduated from Lund University with a degree in law in 1959 and was an assistant lawyer at the law firm Mannheimer & Zetterlöf in Gothenburg in 1959 and at Haight, Gardner, Poor & Havens in New York City in 1960.

+Gyllenhammar studied maritime law in the United States and then aspects of Industrialism at the Centre d'Etudes Industrielles in Geneva, Switzerland in 1968.